 The running example has illustrated how the framework can address multiple levels of explanation.
 Experimental frames from the different perspectives focus on perspective-related questions.
-Models are abstractions and approximations by essence, so a model developed within any perspective will necessarily use parameters to represent the aggregated dynamics of all influencing factors from other perspectives, ceteris paribus.
+Models being abstractions and approximations by essence, a model developed within any perspective will necessarily use parameters to represent the aggregated dynamics of all influencing factors from other perspectives, ceteris paribus.
 The disaggregation of parameters binds representations from different perspectives to each other.
 Therefore, models in each perspective are sources of explanation of the hidden influencing processes of models in the other perspectives.
-That is why the resulting global model allows deriving results that could not be accurately addressed in any of the perspectives taken alone.
+That's why the resulting global model allows deriving results that couldn't be accurately addressed in any of the perspective taken alone.